Cheap Budget Garden Ideas

 Written by Matt Jones | 21 August 2024

 We Brits love spending time in our gardens.
-As soon as there’s even an inkling of sunshine, we'll be out there BBQ-ing, sunbathing or pottering around.
-According to data, 26% of Brits enjoy gardening and don’t need an excuse to get a little green fingered.
+As soon as there’s even an inkling of sunshine, we’ll be out there BBQ-ing, sunbathing, or pottering around.
+According to data, 26% of Brits enjoy gardening and do not need an excuse to get a little green-fingered.

-The only thing is, gardening can be an expensive hobby.
+Gardening can be an expensive hobby.
 From lawn seed and weed killer to mowers and trellises, the costs can soon add up.
-On average, we spend £360 in total on plants, ornaments and furniture to make our gardens ready for a (hopefully, but probably not) sizzling summer.
+BBC reporting notes that households can spend around £300 in total on plants, ornaments, and furniture to prepare their gardens for summer (source).

-Our gardens are a lot more than a place to spend time in, they’re also great for our mental health.
-A study from mental health charity, Mind, found that 63% of adults said spending time in their garden has been good for their mental health since the pandemic.
+Our gardens are more than somewhere to spend time; they can also support our mental health.
+A study from mental health charity Mind found that 63% of adults said spending time in their garden has been good for their mental health since the pandemic.

-2. How to transform a larger garden space on a budget
+2. How to Transform a Larger Garden on a Budget

 Budget-friendly garden ideas to transform your small garden